-The best soundbars for 2023: My 6 top picks for theater-quality audio at home
+The best soundbars for 2023: My 7 top picks for theater-quality audio at home

 For example, although the Sonos Arc is fairly easy to install, it comes with barely any printed documentation.
 You'll have to install the Sonos app and create an account to complete the setup process, and any additional help must be found online.

 In most installations, you'll need to adjust your TV speaker settings so the audio gets directed to just the soundbar.
-Some TVs will do that automatically when such speakers are detected, especially if you've used the aforementioned HDMI-ARC port.
+Some TVs will do that automatically when such speakers are detected, especially if there's an HDMI-eARC port.
 If not, it's usually pretty easy to find the necessary audio settings in the TV's menus.

-Finally, there's usually a step or two required to make your TV remote recognize the soundbar.
+Finally, there's often a step or two required to make your TV remote recognize the soundbar system.
 For this you may have to consult both the soundbar and TV instruction manuals — and remember that one or both may live online.
 If you tend to struggle with tech stuff, consider researching all this before you make your purchase, the better to avoid obstacles or surprises during setup.

 Vizio V-Series V214x-K6 2.1 Home Theater Soundbar